v0idzdev/bb-bot/README.md

 Alternatively, you can visit this link:
 https://shorturl.at/sEOX6

-##### Troubleshooting
-If Beep Boop Bot goes offline, click [here](https://beepboopbot-discord.glitch.me) to start him up again.
-When you click the link, there's no need to do anything, Beep Boop Bot will start up automatically
+That's it!
+All done.

 ## 🚀 Self Hosting

 ### ✔️ Pre-requisites
-These steps need to be completed to set up the bot.
+These steps need to be completed to set up the bot for self-hosting.
 See [resources](#✔️Resources) for more information.

 * An installation of **Python 3.9.7+**